libogonek/ogonek/README.md

 necessary to use ogonek.
 By default, a static library is built.
 To build a shared library (DLL), add `lib=shared` to the command-line when building.

-Note that as of this writing only compilation with GCC 4.7.2 and clang 3.2 has been tested.
-MSVC will only be considered as a target after the big C++11 update to VS 2012.
+Note that as of this writing only compilation with GCC 4.7.2 and 4.8.0 has been tested with successful results.
+Clang 3.2 can compile the code, but causes some tests to fail.
+MSVC will only be considered as a target after the big C++11 update to VS 2012, depending on which features are added.

 # Helping out